M.Sc./Ph.D in Craniofacial Science with Diploma in Pediatric Dentistry

 Program Length and Number of Positions

-The MSc Program is 38 months and the Ph.D option is 72 months in duration.
-Four students are accepted each year and the Program begins in the second week of August.
+The MSc program is 36 months, and the PhD option is 72 months.
+Four students are accepted each year, and the program begins in the second week of August.

 Program Type

-Combined university and hospital based degree program.
-Students must pursue either an MSc or PhD in Craniofacial Science concurrently with the Diploma in Pediatric Dentistry.
+Combined university and hospital-based degree program.
+Students must pursue either an MSc or a PhD in Craniofacial Science concurrently with the Diploma in Pediatric Dentistry.

 Application